kushal311201/Subscription-Tracker/subscription-manager/README.md

 ### Convert to PWA (Progressive Web App)

-To make the app installable on mobile devices:
+The app is already configured as a PWA with:

-1. Create a `manifest.json` file in the root directory
+- A manifest.json file
-2. Add service worker support
+- Service worker for offline functionality
-3. Deploy again
+- Installable on mobile and desktop devices

 ## Customization

-- **Change Colors**: Edit the CSS variables in `css/style.css`
+- **Change Colors**: Edit the CSS variables in `css/theme-enhancements.css`
 - **Add Categories**: Edit the category options in `index.html` and `js/app.js`
-- **Change Currency**: Replace ₹ with your preferred currency symbol in the code
+- **Change Currency**: Change the currency setting in the app settings

 ## License